Market InstituteMarket Institute

 An op-ed by Market Institute President Charles Sauer in RealClearMarkets examines the growing push for government regulation of children’s social media use and argues that parents—not Washington—are best positioned to decide how and when their children engage online.
 Sauer discusses recent litigation involving Meta Platforms and Alphabet Inc., as well Read more…

-By admin, 4 weeks4 weeks ago
+By admin, 2 months2 months ago

 Articles